Information for International Graduate Students

-Graduate programs in English require minimum TOEFL scores of 600 on the paper-based test, 100 for the internet-based test, or an IELTS overall band-score of 7.0 or higher, or 70% on the DET.
-All other programs require a minimum of 550 on the paper-based test, 80 for the internet-based test, or an IELTS overall band-score of 6.5 or higher, or 60% on the DET.
+Graduate programs in English require minimum TOEFL scores of 600 on the paper-based test, 100 for the internet-based test, an IELTS overall band-score of 7.0 or higher, or 70% on the DET.
+All other programs require a minimum of 550 on the paper-based test, 80 for the internet-based test, an IELTS overall band-score of 6.5 or higher, or 60% on the DET.

 To learn more about the ELS Language Center, please visit www.els.edu.

 The Certificate of Finances form and bank statement are due prior to enrollment.
 Mills cannot issue your form I-20 without these documents.